 “We paid for it by withdrawing cash (rents that had accumulated) from our self-directed real estate IRA.
-And we’ll lose money when we go to sell her, I’m sure.
-Maybe $10-15,000.
-But we’re happy to pay that “penalty” for such a great adventure!”
+And we’ll probably lose a little money when we go to sell her, maybe $10-15,000.
+But we’re happy to pay that ‘penalty’ for such a great adventure!”

-Actually, the math is pretty favorable.
+Actually, that’s not a penalty, it’s a housing expense, and a cheap one at that.
 The Robinsons have been sailing Europe’s waterways for the last 14 months.
 Imagine they sell their boat after two years of ownership, for a $10,000 loss.
 That puts their housing at $5,000/year, or $417/month.

 What kind of home can you rent or buy for $417/month?
 Certainly not a waterfront home in any of Europe’s best cities.

-What It Takes to Create Your Dream Life with Rental Properties
+What It Takes to Create Your Dream Life with Real Estate

-For the Robinsons, it started with a different mindset around money than the Average Joes in this country.
+For the Robinsons, financial independence and early retirement started with a different mindset around money than the Average Joe in this country.
 The Robinsons never thought in terms of “What’s the most I can afford to spend?” on a house or car or dinners out.
 They instead thought in terms of “What’s the least I can spend, and still be happy?”

 They don’t consider themselves hard-core personal finance experts or saving nuts.
-“Our story is more about mindless saving, avoiding financial commitments (no big house debt, car payments, etc.), and avoiding those investments we don’t understand.”
+“Our story is more about avoiding mindless saving, financial commitments (no big house debt, car payments, etc.), and investments we don’t understand.”

 Second, it took a retirement investing mindset shift.
-They could have kept plugging money into mutual funds in their retirement accounts.
+They could have kept plugging money into mutual funds, planning on a 4% withdrawal rate in retirement.
 Instead they decided to learn how to become a landlord, to buy a first rental property despite not having any experience.

 It’s worth noting that, for all their legal and tax acrobatics in putting their rental property inside an LLC inside a trust inside a self-directed IRA, they didn’t have to do that.
 They could have bought their first rental property the old-fashioned way, and still have the lifestyle they have today.

-“It is hard to find peanut butter.
+“It is hard to find peanut butter in some cities.
 Oh well!”

-I asked Martha for a final thought on their experiences over the last six years (yes, it’s only been six years since they went to buy a first rental property and become a landlord, subsequently reached financial independence from real estate, retired and moved abroad).
+I asked Martha for a final thought on their experiences over the last six years (yes, it’s only been six years since they went to buy a first rental property, subsequently reached financial independence from real estate, retired and moved abroad).

-What about you?
 What are your dreams for financial independence from real estate?
 Want to travel the world?
 Stay put?
-Have already taken the leap to become a landlord, or do you have yet to buy your first rental property?
+Have already taken the leap to start diversifying your portfolio into real estate?